TrentJustTrent/Bathud/docs/features.md

 # Features

-## Bar
+## Bar and Frame

 Bars can be configured with various widgets.
-The position of the bar can be changed through the system menu Look and Feel controls
+The frame can be hidden if you would rather have a normal bar.
+You can have a top, bottom, right and/or left bar.

 ![screenshot](https://raw.githubusercontent.com/JohnOberhauser/OkPanelScreenshots/refs/heads/main/examples/simple_frame.png)